It’s time for Universal Early Learning and Child Care in Alberta

-In comparison, Jason Kenney has offered absolutely no plan on child care.
-The UCP platform released on March 30, 2019 offers zero explanation of their plan for child care.
-When asked his position on child care in follow-up interviews, Jason Kenney has said the UCP will “maintain current child care supports and create new spaces by cutting red tape on operators, while not jeopardizing safety”.
-It begs the questions what regulations can be cut that will not jeopardize the safety of our children.
+But now with the UCP government in power, Premier Jason Kenney has offered absolutely no plan on child care.
+The UCP platform released on March 30, 2019 offered zero explanation of their plan for child care.
+When asked his position on child care in follow-up interviews, Jason Kenney has said the UCP will “maintain current child care supports and create new spaces by cutting red tape on operators, while not jeopardizing safety.”
+It begs the question: what regulations can be cut that will not jeopardize the safety of our children?

-On July 7th, we will be hosting our annual Fair Start Community BBQs in Calgary, Fort McMurray, Lethbridge, Red Deer and St. Albert.
+On July 7th, we hosted our annual Fair Start Community BBQs in Calgary, Fort McMurray, Lethbridge, Red Deer and St. Albert.
 These family friendly events are for all workers, union and non-union, and their families, to get together and to discuss the importance of early childhood education and care.
-We anticipate another year of exciting events, providing information regarding a Fair Start for Women, as well as providing a picnic lunch, bouncy castles, crafts and face painting - all at no charge.
-We hope you can join us.
+We had another year of sucessful,exciting events, providing information regarding a Fair Start for Women, as well as providing a picnic lunch, bouncy castles, crafts and face painting - all at no charge.
+Thank you to everyone who was able to join us.